logo

 As Pathfinders program grows, Jasper’s recovery capacity builds

-More than 80 Pathfinders have been empowered with leadership and mental health training to support community recovery after the 2024 wildfire.
+More than 80 Pathfinders have been equipped with leadership and mental health training to support community recovery after the 2024 wildfire.
 Pictured are Monica Rodriguez, Wendy Hall, Marley Pollock, Clara Adriano, Jenna Giffin, Anna Faris, Wendy Kellis and Connie Brochu. // Supplied

-Community, News
+Community, Jasper Builds, News

 By Bob Covey